Skip to content

 E -->|mismatch| G[Alert / block]

-Design Tools for Fidelity
+Design tools for fidelity

-Anthropic's tool output guidance recommends:
+Anthropic's tool output guidance recommends three habits:

 See Semantic Tool Output for the full pattern.

-• Token or latency budgets are tight -- logging raw responses and returning both raw fields and commentary inflates context and response time.
+• Token or latency budgets are tight.
+Logging raw responses and returning both raw fields and commentary inflates context and response time.

 Under these conditions, prefer typed schemas at the boundary and spot-check evals on exact values instead of the full passthrough-plus-diff stack.